Aumaca/Aumaca/README.md

 ## 🧑‍💻**About Me**
 💙 Hi there!
-I'm a 19-year-old Brazilian developer with a love for crafting innovative solutions through code.<br>
+I'm a 19-year-old Brazilian developer with a love for crafting innovative solutions through code.

 🌐 I'm excited to connect with like-minded individuals and explore the exciting world of technology.

 **Here's a bit more about me:**